SuvadeepMukherjee/Backend-Interview-Notes/SQL/theory.md

 ### Q10: What is normalisation of database ?

 **Answer**: Process of dividing large table into smaller tables and defining relations between them

+### Q11:What is  indexing  ?

+**Answer**: Indexing in databases is a technique used to *improve the speed of data retrieval operations on tables by creating a quick-access structure (index) on one or more columns.*

+#### Q12:List 2 advantages and 2 disadvantages of indexing ?

+**Answer**:

+**Advantages of Indexing:**

+1. **Faster Data Retrieval:** Indexing speeds up SELECT queries by allowing the database to quickly locate rows based on the indexed columns, rather than scanning the entire table.
+2. **Improved Performance for Joins:** Indexes can enhance the performance of JOIN operations by facilitating faster lookup and matching of rows across tables.

+**Disadvantages of Indexing:**

+1. **Increased Storage Space:** Indexes require additional storage space on disk or in memory to store the index structures, which can increase storage requirements for the database.
+2. **Overhead on Data Modification:** Indexes need to be updated whenever data in the indexed columns is inserted, updated, or deleted.
+This overhead can slow down data modification operations (INSERT, UPDATE, DELETE).